dscheepens/Deep-RNN-for-extreme-wind-speed-prediction/ConvLSTM_PyTorch_master/README.md

 ## Experiments with ConvLSTM

 Encoder-decoder structure.
 Takes in a sequence of 12 wind speed fames and attempts to best predict the next 12 frames.
+Other options can be selected as arguments in main.py.

 ## Instructions